coopnorge/kubernetes-schemas/README.md

 Here we can host schemas of the api's in our kubernetes clusters.
 This is useful for validating manifests.

-To update the schema's, check if the schemas are defined in `fetch-schemas.sh`.
+To update the schema's, check if the schemas are defined in `fetch-schemas-api-platform.sh`.
 Then build the docker image:

 ```